 Examines the psychological, sociological, and physiological aspects of adulthood and aging.
 Emphasis is on the theories of why and how we age, lifestyles and factors that influence health and aging, personal needs, self-actualization and crises of the later years.

 ID 220-World War II Through Film (3)

-GenEd Interdisciplinary & Emerging Issues/Interdisciplinary Prerequisites: EN 50A and EN 52 or ESL 95 and ESL 99 Surveys the major military and social developments of WWII through films and selected readings.
+Surveys the major military and social developments of WWII through films and selected readings.
 Multicultural and multinational perspectives are included.

 ID 222-The Sixties (3)